Ross F. RoubionAssociate

 In the first years of his legal career, Ross received a distinguished pro bono service award from the Lafayette Bar Association and the Louisiana State Bar Association’s Pro Bono Century Award in recognition of his work to protect survivors of alleged domestic abuse in the Acadiana region.

 In 2022, Ross's peers in the defense bar elected him to a three-year term on the Board of the Louisiana Association of Defense Counsel (LADC), an organization of over 1,400 Louisiana lawyers engaged in the defense of civil litigation.
 In 2023, Ross was selected to participate in Leadership Institute of Acadiana’s Leadership Lafayette Class XXXVI, which prepares professionals for leadership positions in the community.
 Ross was named a 2023 Top Lawyer by Acadiana Profile.
 He is listed in The Best Lawyers in America as a One to Watch in Energy Law for 2024.

 Ross earned his B.A. from Louisiana State University in 2010.
 He earned his J.D. from the LSU Paul M. Hebert Law Center in 2014.

 - Admitted, Louisiana, 2014; United States District Court for the Eastern, Middle and Western Districts of Louisiana; United States Court of Appeals for the Fifth Circuit

-- Board of the Louisiana Association of Defense Counsel (LADC) 3rd District
+- Board Member, Louisiana Association of Defense Counsel (LADC) 3rd District